 He never looks at them.
 Even the ones from schools he’s interested in.
 He looked at the first two or three he received at the beginning of his sophomore year because he was excited that colleges were contacting him.
 After that, it was straight to the recycle bin.
 Every.
 Single.
 Time.

-Since we specialize in recruitment marketing for higher education, I do quite a bit of dumpster diving (unless I get to the mail first).
-But it begs the question – why are colleges and universities spending so much money on these pieces when they haven’t been truly designed with the student in mind?
+It begs the question – why are colleges and universities spending so much money on these pieces when they haven’t been truly designed with the student in mind?
 Why aren't they timing things more strategically?
+We can help you develop a marketing strategy with materials designed for your varying audiences.

-My son’s behavior reflects what we’ve learned in countless focus groups, one-on-one interviews, and surveys with Millennials and Gen Z students over the past half-decade – students are looking at your website and social media first (on their phones and laptops), to see what life on campus is really like and whether they think they’ll feel at home there.
+My son’s behavior reflects what we’ve learned in countless focus groups, one-on-one interviews and surveys with Millennial and Gen Z students over the years – students are looking at your website and social media first (on their phones and laptops), to see what life on campus is really like and whether they think they’ll feel at home there.
 Instagram, SnapChat and yes, Twitter, are all really, really big for this.
+Does your website reflect the culture on your campus?

 More and more college admissions reps are indeed learning to interact with students where they hang out: online.